Seagate/cortx/doc/scaleout/README.rst

 **********
 Perform the below mentioned procedure to setup CORTX on JBOD.

-1. Perform the setup of 3 node JBOD by referring to `3 Node JBOD Setup <https://github.com/Seagate/cortx/blob/main/doc/scaleout/3%20Node%20JBOD%20Setup.rst>`_.
+1. Perform the setup of 3 node JBOD by referring to `3 Node JBOD Setup <Multi_Node_JBOD_Setup.rst>`_.

-2. Install the CORTX software by referring to `Installing CORTX <https://github.com/Seagate/cortx/blob/main/doc/scaleout/Installing%20CORTX%20Software.rst>`_.
+2. Install the CORTX software by referring to `Installing CORTX <Installing_CORTX_Software.rst>`_.

-3. Configure the I/O stack by referring to `Configuring I / O Stack <https://github.com/Seagate/cortx/blob/main/doc/scaleout/Configuring%20IO%20Stack.rst>`_.
+3. Configure the I/O stack by referring to `Configuring I / O Stack <Configuring_IO_Stack.rst>`_.

-4. Configure the dependencies by referring to `Configuring Dependencies <https://github.com/Seagate/cortx/blob/main/doc/scaleout/Configuring%20Dependencies.rst>`_.
+4. Configure the dependencies by referring to `Configuring Dependencies <Configuring_Dependencies.rst>`_.
 The dependencies are listed below in the order in which they have to be configured.

  - LDAP